|hope college > academic departments > dmcl > german 101|

 You are about to experience the opportunity to participate in a new German course developed at, of all places, right here at Hope College.
 It will be significantly different from any other language course you have had before, so if you have some preconceptions of what learning German is like, please try to check them at the door!

 We will be using Auf geht's! which is available from the Hope/Geneva Bookstore.
 Do not buy a used edition unless it is essentially new -- you will be writing in the book and filling in material, and if it's already filled in by someone else, then it won't be your work.
+(Watch out for books that have the second half filled in -- useless next semester!)
 Also, you need the most current version of the software, which you will only get with a new copy of the book.

 You also need a paperback German-English dictionary, either from the Hope bookstore or elsewhere.